-This would be much more cost-effective.
-Hiring (or owning) studio space is much more expensive when you are just starting out and don’t have regular clients.
+This would be much more cost-effective as hiring (or owning) studio space is much more expensive when you are just starting out and don’t have regular clients.

 If you want to set up a home photography studio for newborns instead then try to be as efficient as possible with your equipment.
 Imagine that you’ll be moving from house to house (sometimes on the same day) so packing and setting up your mobile photo studio needs to be quick and easy.

-Practise how to set up and packing your mobile studio so it becomes like a Formula 1 pit stop – fast and efficient.
+Practise how to set up and pack your mobile studio, so it becomes like a Formula 1 pit stop – fast and efficient.
 This saves you time in the long run and looks more professional.

 We’re not suggesting you bring along a full Harry Potter Hogwarts castle in Lego for the newborn to play with – but a few toys are helpful sometimes.
 While newborns won’t ‘play’ with the toys they are just a distraction visually if they don’t sleep.
 Bright bold colours and ones that rattle slightly to catch their attention are a good idea.